tonmoy-hossain/MGAug/readme.md

 ## Training
-For training, please run the *training.py python* file.
+* For training, please run the *training.py* python file.
 To easily execute and understand different blocks of the complete network architecture, a jupyter notebook version is also provided.
 Please refer to the *MGAug.ipynb*.
+* To train the model from scratch on a 2D/3D dataset, define the 2D/3D regularizer function.
+Both of the regularizers are already provided in the loss_Reg function; please use them accordingly.
+Edit the *parameters.yml* file accordingly for the 3D setup, for example, change the z dimension, and set the predict variable to '3D'.

 ## References
 This code is only for research purposes and non-commercial use only, and we request you to cite our research paper if you use it: